-- 13.2.1 The CDD measures undertaken by reporting institutions shall comprise, at least the following: - (a) identify the customer and verify the customer's identity using reliable, independent source documents, data or information; - (b) verify that any person purporting to act on behalf of the customer is so authorised, and identify and verify the identity of that person; - (c) identify the beneficial owner and take reasonable measures to verify the identity of the beneficial owner, using the relevant information or data obtained from a reliable source, such that the reporting institution is satisfied that it knows who the beneficial owner is; and - (d) understand and, where relevant, obtain information on the purpose and intended nature of the business relationship.
+- 13.2.1 The CDD measures undertaken by reporting institutions shall comprise, the following: - identify the customer and verify that customer's identity using reliable, independent source documents, data or information; - (b) verify that any person purporting to act on behalf of the customer is so authorized, and identify and verify the identity of that person;

-13.2.2 In conducting CDD, reporting institutions are required to comply with the requirements on combating the financing of terrorism under Paragraph 29 on Combating the Financing of Terrorism.
+- (c) identify the beneficial owner and take reasonable measures to verify the identity of the beneficial owner, using the relevant information or data obtained from a reliable source, such that the reporting institution is satisfied that it knows who the beneficial owner is; and - (d) understand and, where relevant, obtain information on the purpose and intended nature of the business relationship. - 13.2.2 In conducting CDD, reporting institutions are required to comply with the requirements on combating the financing of terrorism under Paragraph 25.